micahwierenga/terminal-basics-navigating-the-filesystem/readme.md

 ```
 This breaks down like this:

-- first group of three letters corresponds to the owner permission,
+- first group of three letters corresponds to the owner permission
-- the second group of three letters corresponds to the owner group permission,
+- the second group of three letters corresponds to the owner group permission
-- the last group of three letters corresponds to others permission,
+- the last group of three letters corresponds to others' permission

-[CFU]: # (What's the permission level of the dev folder?
-555 or r-xr-xr-x)

 #### `chmod`

-To modify a file's permissions you need to use the `chmod` command.
+To modify a file's permissions, you need to use the `chmod` command.

 Only the owner of a file may use chmod to alter a file's permissions.

-chmod has the following syntax:
+`chmod` has the following syntax:

 ```bash
 chmod [options] mode file(s)